johnowhitaker/personal_site/mini-projects/specid.md

 For the human baseline, I set up an interface that had me guess myself.
 It took less than 12 minutes total - here's the prompt that produced the code: "his is a dataset I made, with an image and up to five candidate species.
 I want to get a human baseline for this dataset.
 Can you give me code that, in a Google Colab notebook, shows the picture and five buttons (some will need less, can use "NA" if there are less than 5 options) and has me click which one I think is the right one, before storing my guess and showing the next one?
 Use ipywidgets, include a way for me to see progress (how many done + left) and score (current correct %)."
 And [here's the result](https://github.com/johnowhitaker/specid_eval/blob/main/SpecID_Human_Baseline.ipynb).
 Try it youself if you dare :)

+The spider above by the way?
+It fell from a tree onto me, and I eventualy figured out what it was (first record for Zimbabwe) thanks to this passage from the 1923 **Araignées du sud de l'Afrique** :"Céphalothorax noir, avec les yeux latéraux antérieurs et postérieurs situés sur des saillies orangées.
+Chélicères, pièces buccales, sternum, pattes-mâchoires, pattes brun-noir.
+Abdomen gris-noirâtre foncé.".
+There have been a handful of records with nice pics shared since, and it featured on a guide, but this is the kind of obscure digging needed sometimes to ID these things.

+Anyway.
 Make your own evals!
 Occasionally suprising, easy, fun!
 Show me!
 That is all :)

 - [Dataset on HuggingFace](https://huggingface.co/datasets/johnowhitaker/specid_eval_jw) - let me know if you want me to try a model on a private ~equivalent dataset.
 - [Code + preliminary results with a script to run it yourself](https://github.com/johnowhitaker/specid_eval)